 What is intelligent automation?

-Intelligent automation (IA) is robotic process automation enhanced with the latest AI capabilities that unifies your human and digital workforces.
+Intelligent automation (IA) is robotic process automation enhanced with the latest AI capabilities that unify your human and digital workforces.
 ‘Digital robots’ provided by a RPA company such as Blue Prism, will take on tasks that are mundane, repetitive, time-consuming and subject to human error.
-Which, in turn, frees up a business’s workforce to focus on tasks that are more meaningful to them.
+This, in turn, frees up a business’s workforce to focus on tasks that are more meaningful to them.

 How businesses can use intelligent automation to reconfigure work for today’s world